-Introduction to ICPSR (1 hour) Learn how to find and access academic data using the Inter-Univeristy Consortium for Political and Social Research data archive.
+Introduction to ICPSR (1 hour) Learn how to find and access academic data.

 Introduction to Journal Citation Reports (JCR) (1 hour) Learn why the JCR is a helpful tool for determining the highest ranked journals for submission of articles, that once published, will be useful for career advancement in your discipline.
 Presently covers 2008/2009.

 Introduction to Lexis/Nexis-Academic (1 hour) Workshop introduces Lexis/Nexis – databases covering news, business, legal, medical, business, and reference sources.